bluelibs/bluelibs/packages/x-bundle/DOCUMENTATION.md

 const insertSomething = [
   // The second argument is what object to insert, in our case "post" X.ToDocumentInsert(CollectionClass, "post"),
+  // The second argument is what object to deep sync, in our case "post" X.ToDocumentDeepSync(CollectionClass, "post"),

   // Because we return a `Post` from the insertion:
   // This one takes the returned _id from the above executor, and transforms it into a Nova query